lanl-ansi/flexes-build/README.md

 Download the `.csv` file to a safe location
 (you may need it again later).
 Open the `.csv` to obtain your "access key ID" and "secret access key".

+### Management Server

+Create a management server in your cloud, from which to run bursa, and perform administrative tasks on your deployment.
+We used CoreOS on a `t2.nano` instance.

 Dependencies